The University is taking safety measures to maintain the cleanliness of our campus to mitigate any spread of a possible infection.

 Will the University provide face masks?

 The University will provide two washable, cloth face-coverings for each employee who returns to work on campus.
 Cloth face masks must be requested by the dean, department head, or director of each area on campus.
-The request must be submitted through the Online Work Order Form by choosing “Safety” under Type of Service.
+The request must be submitted through the Online Work Order Form by choosing “COVID supplies” under Type of Service.
 Requests may be made multiple times as the need arises.

 Disposable masks will also be provided by the University if needed.
 Face masks can be obtained at Central Receiving at 429 Cherry St. and picked up by departmental representatives.